Recruitment

 The referenced equipment list can be found here.

-With your training and functioning as a part of the team, you can expect to make a large difference in the lives of others.
-As such, we hold ourselves and each other to a very high standard.
+Through your training and active role on the team, you can expect to make a significant difference in the lives of others.

-Get updates on our recruitment process by putting your contact information here.
+Get notified when we are conducting a recruitment cycle by putting your contact information here.

 Why Join